Gathering detailed insights and metrics for @fastify/swagger

 .

-Please specify type: 'null'
+Specify type: 'null'

 1{ 2 response: { 3 204: { 4 type: 'null', 5 description: 'No Content' 6 }, 7 503: { 8 type: 'null', 9 description: 'Service Unavailable' 10 } 11 } 12}

-Note: OpenAPI's terminology differs from Fastify's.
+🛈 Note: OpenAPI's terminology differs from Fastify's.
 OpenAPI uses "parameter" to refer to parts of a request that in Fastify's validation documentation are called "querystring", "params", and "headers".

-As far as arrays are concerned, the default query string parser conforms to the collectionFormat: "multi"
+The default parser conforms to collectionFormat: "multi"

 and explode

-as specified here.
+can also be applied as specified here.

 @fastify/swagger